pawelgrzybek/pawelgrzybek.com/content/posts/2019-06-06-apple-changed-the-default-shell-from-bash-to-zsh-so-did-i.md

 It may be a surprise to you but your Apple computer already comes with zsh, it is just not enabled by default.
 You can switch it using a GUI by going to Preferences > Users & Groups and changing it in the Advanced options which is accessible by right-clicking on your user icon.
 You can do it using the command line too.

 ```
-chsh -s /bin/zsh
+chsh -s $(which zsh)
 ```

 ![Change the default login shell on macOS](/photos/2019-06-06-2.jpg)

 ## Cool things about zsh

-While zsh is mostly feature compatible with bash there are some minor differences between them and a lot of advantages of using modern Z shell.
+While zsh is mostly feature compatible with bash there are some minor differences between them and a lot of advantages of using modern Z shell with few cool plugins.

 ### Supercharged auto-completion